anouarbensaad/vulnx/README.md

   <a href="https://github.com/anouarbensaad/vulnx/wiki/Compatibility-&-Dependencies">Compatibility</a> •
 </p>

-**Vulnx** is a cms and vulnerabilites detection, an intelligent auto [shell injector](https://github.com/anouarbensaad/vulnx/wiki/Usage#run-exploits), fast cms detection of target and fast scanner and informations gathering like subdomains, ipaddresses, country, org, timezone, region, ans and more ...
+**Vulnx** is An Intelligent Bot Auto [Shell Injector](https://github.com/anouarbensaad/vulnx/wiki/Usage#run-exploits) that detect Vulnerabilites in multiple types of Cms, fast cms detection,informations gathering and Vulnerabilite Scanning of the target like subdomains, ipaddresses, country, org, timezone, region, ans and more ...

-Instead of injecting shell and checking it works like all the other tools do, vulnx analyses the response with and recieve if shell success uploaded or no. vulnx is searching for urls with [dorks](https://github.com/anouarbensaad/vulnx/wiki/Usage#searching-dorks).
+Instead of injecting each and every shell manually like all the other tools do, VulnX analyses the target website checking the presence of a Vulnerabilite if so the shell will be Injected.searching urls with [dorks](https://github.com/anouarbensaad/vulnx/wiki/Usage#searching-dorks) Tool.

 ### Features